cuulee/ezpaas-cli/README.md

 **Important!** To use this CLI utility, you need to have [EzPaaS Server](https://github.com/TENDIGI/ezpaas-server) deployed somewhere.
 This can be on your local machine (the CLI will connect to `localhost` on port 3000 by default) or a remote server by passing the `--server` option.

+#### Ruby

+EzPaaS also requires [Ruby 2.2 or newer](https://www.ruby-lang.org/en/downloads/).
+It may work with older versions, but they have not been tested.

 ## Installation

 Install the gem.
 The easiest way is to install it for all users with `sudo`: